 I asked myself these questions, “Am I holding back?
 Are my friends withdrawing on purpose?
 And if we are, why?
 Who are we helping by keeping quiet and covered?”

 As a result of encouragement from my friends with scars I’ve started helping others tell their stories.
-Some of these are women who are Breast Cancer Survivors and Warriors – we had our first Art Show in October of 2012 in downtown Boise.
+Some of these are women who are breast cancer survivors and fighters- we had our first Art Show in October of 2012 in downtown Boise.
 Our second large art show was on display at Boise State University in October of 2014.
 The Idaho Statesman has given me the opportunity to twice address Metastatic Breast Cancer, in Oct 2013, and Oct 2014.
-I also record the stories of other types of Survivors.
+In October 2015 they published four different articles that can be found here on this website.
+I also record the stories of other types of scar survivors.

 I went back to the website where I’d found that original picture.
 I posted a new comment, a request to the photographer who lives in Portugal.
 “Could I get permission to use this photo on a blog article about photographing people with scars?
 This image has really impacted me.”